steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 The principle: We save the registers that we might spill, fill the struct at runtime, restore the registers, and then perform the tail call.
 This sounds simple now that I write it up, but it caused serious headaches at first.

 Specifically, I tried to use the stack to generate the struct, which breaks stack-based parameter passing.
-I tried calling `malloc` in `asm`, but since that requires calling `free`, I couldn’t do the tail-call optimization anymore.
+I tried calling `malloc` in `asm`, but since that requires calling `free`, I couldn’t do the tail call optimization anymore.
 And I encountered oh so many crashes because I didn’t really understand what it means to align the stack pointer on 16 bytes.

 Let’s start by saving registers: